 What Information is Available in the VPN Comparison Chart?

-To give viewers a clearer overview, I will be explaining the myriad of categories added into the chart.
+To give viewers a clearer overview, I will be explaining the myriad of categories and VPN test comparisons added to the chart.
 These aspects provide to-the-point information, regarding different VPN services.

 I have added a category that provides updated information regarding the Trustpilot Score/Rating of every provider.
 The purpose is to give an unbiased opinion about each VPN.

-It is always good to know about the background about a particular VPN service.
+VPN Location: It is always good to know about the background of a particular VPN service.
 For this, I have added a location metric.
-You can easily find out where a provider is based in.
+You can easily find out where a provider is based.

-This category goes hand-in-hand with the location of different VPN services.
+Jurisdiction: This category goes hand-in-hand with the location of different VPN services.
 It provides information regarding the jurisdiction of varied countries and whether or not it is safe.

 The purpose of this is to give users an idea regarding, which locations indulge in Mass Surveillance and promote Invasive Laws, as part of their association with Fourteen/Nine/Five Eyes Alliances.